AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-2.md

 The server receives your request, processes it, and responds with the appropriate resource—often an HTML page, a JSON response, or some other form of data.

 This client-server interaction forms the backbone of the modern internet.
-With Node.js, JavaScript can participate in this communication not only in the browser (client side) but also on the server.
+With Nodejs, JavaScript can participate in this communication not only in the browser (client side) but also on the server.
 This unification of frontend and backend development makes it possible for developers to become **full-stack engineers**, using a single language across the entire stack.

 ![Client-Server Model](https://i.ibb.co/brf7D7h/1.jpg)